Zamiell/stardew-valley/Min-Max_Guide.md

 - Grab mushrooms from the cave.
 - Mine until 2 AM, then pass out.
 As you mine, smelt copper and iron.
+- When you get mining level 5, choose the Miner profession.

 ### Spring 13